Skip to main content

 • Template Name: A descriptive name that clearly identifies the template's purpose (e.g., "Zirconia Crown", "Metal Framework", "Full Denture")

-Adding Production Steps
+Adding Production tasks

 • Estimated Days: Number of days allocated for completion